-In AC 2022 - 2023, the target was met.
-100% (10/10) of students successfully completed a project and presented an action plan for continuous improvement which will be implemented in EDL 6200.
+In AC 2022-2023,100% (10/10) of students successfully completed and presented data analysis project in AC 2022-2023.

-Based on the analysis of the AC 2022-2023 results, the faculty will implement the following changes in AC 2023-2024 to drive the cycle of improvement.
-Faculty will revise and redesign the rubric to assess the project and action plan developed in EDCI 5030.
-Faculty will design a rubric to assess the implementation of the plan during the capstone course, EDL 6200.
-Faculty will encourage students to implement the plan upon enrollment in EDL 6200.
-Program faculty will explore opportunities to engage students in practical activities to strengthen leadership skills and dispositions.
-Faculty will focus on increasing students understanding of NELP and PSEL standards, specifically Standard 1: Mission, Vision, and Improvement (NELP)- Mission Vision, and Core Values (PSEL); Standard 2: Ethics and Professional Norms (NELP/PSEL); and Standard 3: Equity, Inclusiveness, and Cultural Responsiveness (NELP)- Equity and Cultural Responsiveness (PSEL).
+Based on information gathered from analysis of the AC 2022-2023 data, faculty made the following changes in AC 2023-2024 to drive the cycle of continuous improvement.
+Faculty revised and redesigned the rubric to assess the project and action plan developed in EDCI 5030.
+Faculty designed a rubric to assess the implementation of the plan during the capstone course, EDL 6200.
+Faculty encouraged students to implement the plan upon enrollment in EDL 6200.
+Program faculty explored opportunities to engage students in practical activities to strengthen leadership skills and dispositions.
+Faculty focused on increasing students' understanding of NELP and PSEL standards, specifically Standard 1: Mission, Vision, and Improvement (NELP)- Mission Vision, and Core Values (PSEL); Standard 2: Ethics and Professional Norms (NELP/PSEL); and Standard 3: Equity,

-These changes will improve the student's ability to implement an action plan to engage in critical analysis and solution development for school/site-based problem of practice which will further align courses in the program and create a clear understanding of the NELP and PSEL standards; thereby continuing to push the cycle of improvement forward.
+Inclusiveness, and Cultural Responsiveness (NELP)- Equity and Cultural Responsiveness (PSEL).
+These changes improved the student's ability to implement an action plan to engage in critical analysis and solution development for school/site-based problem of practice which further aligned courses in the program and created a clear understanding of the NELP and PSEL standards; thereby continuing to push the cycle of improvement forward.